iflowfor8hours/sandcastle/README.md

 * **backup_target**: backup target for `duplicity` (see the [duplicity docs](http://duplicity.nongnu.org/duplicity.1.html#sect7))
 * **backup_target_password**: if your backup target needs a password
-* **backup_ssh_key_path**: if your backup target requires ssh access (like scp or sftp)
-* **backup_ssh_host_key**: will be added to known_hosts to identify
-  the backup server correctly. also only needed for targets that require ssh access. you can generate this with `ssh-keyscan -H your-backup-server.net`, but be sure to check the key you use corresponds with the actual value on your server (in /etc/ssh/*.pub)!
 * **backup_enc_key_path**: local path of a gpg key to use for encrypting backups
 * **backup_sig_key_path**: local path of a gpg key to use for signing backups
 * **backup_encryption_key_id**: the key id of the gpg key to use to encrypt backups